 Communication Studies (Major, minor)

 Our majors earn a bachelor of arts degree in Communication Studies; a minor is also offered.
-The concentration may be combined with a second major, a minor, or a Business Option for a focus that is directed toward a student’s specific career interest.
+The concentration may be combined with a second major or a minor for a focus that is directed toward a student’s specific career interest.

 Public Relations (Major, minor)